stanford-rc/globus.stanford.edu/accounts.md

 {% include info-box.html
    header="Got an XSEDE Allocation?" content="If you have access to any XSEDE resources, you should link your XSEDE account.
-All XSEDE clusters (including XStream) use your XSEDE account for authentication."
+All XSEDE clusters (including XStream) use XSEDE accounts for authentication."
 %}

 {% include info-box.html